Bryant & May was the largest matchstick manufacturer in Britain. It remains a leading premium brand of matches.

 Bryant & May were liberal employers for the period.
 The deaths went unreported due to a desire to maintain that strong public image.

 Wilberforce Bryant subsequently announced that the company would abolish the use of white phosphorus from 1900.

 Twentieth century and growth through acquisition

 Bryant & May soon found keen competition in the match market.
-The Diamond Match Company of Liverpool, with its Beecher match-making machine, could manufacture matches at half the cost of the rival Bryant & May product.
-In order to avoid a costly trade war, Bryant & May acquired the Diamond Match Company for £480,000 in a reverse takeover in 1901.
+The Diamond Match Company used a Beecher match-making machine which could manufacture superior matches at half the cost of the Bryant & May product.
+In order to avoid a costly trade war, Bryant & May acquired the Diamond Match Company for £480,000 in 1901 in order to avoid a costly trade war.
 The acquisition gave Bryant & May the rights to the Swan Vesta brand of matches, and a large factory in Litherland, Liverpool.